 Over the years, we have engaged students with a variety of educational backgrounds and academic interests, but all share a passion for learning and problem solving.
 Whether participants are homeschooled, identified as gifted, an aspiring STEM professional or some combination thereof, we provide a unique opportunity for them to grow and achieve their personal goals.

 Gifted and traditionally high achieving students

 Aspiring STEM professionals

-We offer our ILP program for older students (ages 13 and older) and an age-appropriate variant for younger students (ages 7 to 12).
+The core ILP program is designed for older students (ages 13 and older), and we also offer an age-appropriate Junior ILP variant for younger students (ages 7 to 12).
 You can learn more about the details of each on the corresponding program specific pages.